 Ministers responsible for WHS asked Safe Work Australia to review the content and operation of the model WHS laws in 2018.
-This was part of the original plan to review the model WHS laws regularly and ensure they continue operating effectively.
-Safe Work Australia appointed Marie Boland to conduct the review.
+This was to meet the Ministers’ commitment to review the model WHS laws regularly and ensure they continue operating effectively.
+Safe Work Australia appointed independent reviewer Ms Marie Boland to conduct the review.

 - what is working and why